-The Genomic Cancer Medicine Program is dedicated to using genomics to improve the understanding, early detection, prevention and management of cancer.
+The Australian Genomic Cancer Medicine Program is dedicated to using genomics to improve the understanding, early detection, prevention and management of cancer.
 The program focuses on less common, high-mortality cancers, including ovarian, and pancreatic cancer, sarcomas and cancer metastasis.More information

 Cancer can be caused by inherited genetic changes, or changes acquired over a lifetime.
 Having more inherited variants can result in earlier onset.